 When you should stop reading, start writing

-Reading time: Less than 3 minutes
+Reading time: About 3 minutes

 There comes a time when you should stop reading, start writing.
 To figure out if this advice applies to you, calculate how many writing books you have on your shelves…